Ellinbank & District Football League

-The Ellinbank and District Football League is an Australian rules football and Netball League, based in the West Gippsland region of Victoria for smaller towns and villages in the regions of Baw Baw, South Gippsland and Cardinia.
+The Ellinbank and District Football Netball League (EDFNL), formerly known as the Ellinbank & District Football League (EDFL), is an Australian rules football and netball league, based in the West Gippsland region of Victoria for smaller towns and villages in the regions of Baw Baw, South Gippsland and Cardinia.

-There are 11 teams in the league fielding 2 senior football sides and 2 football junior sides (U/16 and U/18) and 3 senior netball sides and 3 junior netball sides.
+There are eleven teams in the league, fielding two senior football sides and two football junior sides (U/16 and U/18) and three senior netball sides and three junior netball sides.

 History

 The EDFL was founded in 1937.

 In 2014, the league partitioned into two geographic divisions which operated as separate competitions with separate premiers.
-In this season, the seven-team western division comprised Nar Nar Goon, Garfield, Cora Lynn, Koo-wee-rup, Bunyip, Catani and Lang Lang; and the eastern division, with eight clubs, comprised Nyora, Poowong, Ellinbank, Nilma-Darnum, Warragul Industrials, Buln Buln, Neerim-Neerim South and Longwarry.
+In this season, the seven-team western division comprised Nar Nar Goon, Garfield, Cora Lynn, Koo Wee Rup, Bunyip, Catani and Lang Lang; and the eastern division, with eight clubs, comprised Nyora, Poowong, Ellinbank, Nilma-Darnum, Warragul Industrials, Buln Buln, Neerim-Neerim South and Longwarry.
 This partition lasted only one year, and the league rejoined as a single division again from 2015.

 In 2016 C31 broadcast a live match of the EDFL game between Koo Wee Rup and Cora Lynn.

 In 2017 five clubs were redirected to found the West Gippsland Football Netball League.
 This left the league with ten clubs.
 The 2019 senior premiership was won by Longwarry Football Club over Ellinbank by 39 points.
 The grand final was played at Dowton Park Yarragon.

 In the 2018 AFL Gippsland League Review, Yarragon joined from the neighbouring Mid Gippsland League.
 Warragul Industrials moved to the West Gippsland League, keeping the competition at ten clubs.

 Due to the Coronavirus (COVID-19) outbreak, all EDFL competitions were abandoned for season 2020.
 Season 2021 saw games resume but due to COVID-19 restrictions a finals series was not played and there were no premiers.